-Rewards for helping with consensus in Hypercycle network will be given in HYPC tokens.
-The AGIX and HYPC used here will be implemented as Cardano Native Assets.
+Rewards for helping with consensus in HyperCycle network will be given in HyPC tokens.

-A Hypercycle network (as loosely depicted in Figure 1) comprises a collection of "rings", each containing a set of Hypercycle agents, each of which contains and controls a record of its own transaction history, and each of which is able to enter into various sorts of relationships with other agents (e.g. sending or receiving transactions, or participating in validating transactions).
-Unlike in standard blockchains, and drawing key structures and methods from TODA and TODA/IP (such as the TODA transaction trie and the cycle trie that gave Hypercycle its name), in Hypercycle individual agents and their purposeful interactions are the core of the system - no large-scale replicated ledgers are needed, and where they are used they are best considered efficiency-oriented augmentations to the metadata that agents retain regarding their own histories and properties.
+A HyperCycle network (as loosely depicted in Figure 2) comprises a collection of "rings", each containing a set of HyperCycle agents, each of which contains and controls a record of its own transaction history, and each of which is able to enter into various sorts of relationships with other agents (e.g. sending or receiving transactions, or participating in validating transactions).
+Unlike in standard ledger based blockchains, and drawing key structures and methods from TODA and TODA/IP (such as the TODA transaction trie and the cycle trie that gave HyperCycle its name), in HyperCycle individual agents and their purposeful interactions are the core of the system - no large-scale replicated ledgers are needed, and where they are used they are best considered efficiency-oriented augmentations to the metadata that agents retain regarding their own histories and properties.

-Figure 1: Conceptual illustration of two Hypercycle rings and their connection to the Cardano mainchain.
+Figure 2: Conceptual illustration of two HyperCycle rings and their connection to the Any Ledger Blockchain mainchain.

-Each ring in the network performs its own consensus judgments, and connecting to the Cardano mainnet to which sends snapshots of a curated subset of its judgments.
-Each ring contains a certain number of consistent validator nodes (agents) that are heavily involved in validating transactions in that ring, and other nodes that can be opportunistically pulled into the validation process based on various criteria.
+Each ring in the network performs its own consensus judgments, and is connecting to any other nodes in the network or outside, such as ETH, BTC, ADA etc. Each ring contains a certain number of consistent validator nodes (agents) that are heavily involved in validating transactions in that ring, and other nodes that can be opportunistically pulled into the validation process based on various criteria.
 The validators in each ring act like the participants in a multiparty state channel in a Hydra head.
-Participants in a Hypercycle ring who are non-validators or opportunistic validators will be like the participants in a Hydra "tail", though the particular design of the Hypercycle "tail protocol" may be different than the generic Hydra tail protocol (which is not yet publicly well specified).
+Participants in a HyperCycle ring who are non-validators or opportunistic validators will be like the participants in a Hydra "tail", though the particular design of the HyperCycle "tail protocol" may be different than the generic Hydra tail protocol (which is not yet publicly well specified).

-The SingularityNET reputation system, deployed among the nodes involved in Hypercycle rings, provides a dynamically updated reputation measure to each node.
-Proof of Reputation means that the choice of validators within Hypercycle rings will be biased toward higher-reputation network nodes (who then get fees in Hypercycle tokens for helping with consensus decisions)...
+The SingularityNET reputation system, deployed among the nodes involved in HyperCycle rings, provides a dynamically updated reputation measure to each node.
+Proof of Reputation means that the choice of validators within HyperCycle rings will be biased toward higher-reputation network nodes (who then get fees in HyperCycle tokens for helping with consensus decisions)...
 Reliance on reputation in this way helps avoid various sorts of attacks in a relatively straightforward and elegant way.
-To seed the reputation system we could e.g. give initial reputation boosts to AGIX or ADA stakers, and also to early purchasers of Hypercycle tokens.
+To seed the reputation system we could e.g. give initial reputation boosts to AGIX or ADA stakers, and also to early purchasers of HyperCycle tokens.

-Different Hypercycle rings specialized for different purposes may use different consensus mechanisms, tuned e.g. for different balances of security guarantees versus speed and cost of processing.
-Purely ledgerless consensus may be used where looser security at the protocol level is permissible (with certain types of security dependent on ADA deposits made by participants on the Cardano mainchain, for instance) and fast cheap processing is critical.
+Different HyperCycle rings specialized for different purposes may use different consensus mechanisms, tuned e.g. for different balances of security guarantees versus speed and cost of processing.
+Purely ledgerless consensus may be used where looser security at the protocol level is permissible (with certain types of security dependent on any deposits made by participants on the any chain, for instance) and fast cheap processing is critical.
 Where maximal protocol level security is required then custom hierarchically sharded ledgers may be deployed at the ring or ring-set level, adding both cost and certain sorts of reliability.

-Section ?? briefly reviews a few example applications ideally suited for Hypercycle - swarm AI, rating and reward in media networks, decentralized payments and computer processing, and public/private chain interoperability - and roughly indicates the sort of consensus mechanism and Hypercycle/Cardano-mainchain interaction likely to be needed in each case.
+Section ?? briefly reviews a few example applications ideally suited for HyperCycle - swarm AI, rating and reward in media networks, decentralized payments and computer processing, and public/private chain interoperability - and roughly indicates the sort of consensus mechanism and HyperCycle/any-mainchain interaction likely to be needed in each case.

-The Hypercycle design also supports flexible public/private deployment.
-Given a fully implemented Hypercycle, SingularityNET applications (along with many other sorts of applications) will be deployable with subnetworks on both public and private Hypercycle rings.
+The HyperCycle design also supports flexible public/private deployment.
+Given a fully implemented HyperCycle, SingularityNET applications (along with many other sorts of applications) will be deployable with subnetworks on both public and private HyperCycle rings.